open-contracting/standard-development-handbook/docs/github/branch_management.md

 The [`standard` repository](https://github.com/open-contracting/standard), starting with version 1.0, has an `X.X` branch for the production version of the documentation, and an `X.X-dev` branch for the development version of the documentation.
 It also has a `latest` branch, which must be kept up-to-date with the most recent `X.X` branch.

+The `standard` repository furthermore protects non-existent `infrastructure` and `profiles` branches.
+These names match sub-directories on the server, and therefore must not be used for branches.

 ## Pruning branches

 * After merging a pull request, delete its branch.